MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 ---
-title: Create Cloud Discovery anomaly detection policy in Cloud App Security
+title: Create Cloud Discovery anomaly detection policy in Defender for Cloud Apps
 description: This article provides information about how to work with Cloud Discovery anomaly detection policies. ms.date: 05/18/2021 ms.topic: how-to